Jonah-Schwartz521/ny-hospital-charges-analysis/README.md

 | Baseline Global LightGBM | ~11,137.83 |
 | LOS Hybrid Quantile      | **~10,486.20** |

+### Results Interpretation

+The achieved MAE values indicate that on average, the model's predictions deviate from the actual hospital charges by approximately $10,486.
+This level of accuracy is significant given the complexity and variability of inpatient costs, and it demonstrates the model's practical utility for forecasting and budgeting purposes.

 The **Quantile Long + Extended LOS Hybrid** model is the **final deliverable**.
 ---